MCSIE

 Multi-Country Study on Inclusive Education (MCSIE)

-IDP is conducting a three-year evaluation of USAID inclusive education activities in Cambodia, Malawi, and Nepal through the USAID-funded Long-Term Assistance and Services for Research (LASER) mechanism led by Purdue University.
-Our evaluation, the Multi-Country Study on Inclusive Education (MCSIE), is the first major effort by USAID to investigate what works to improve the quality of education for learners with disabilities.
-The activities in Cambodia, Malawi, and Nepal represent USAID’s most concerted effort to date to build systems to ensure students with disabilities have access to quality education.
-We are leveraging this unique opportunity to derive lessons learned about what works to sustainably advance teaching and learning outcomes for children with disabilities in varying contexts.
-USAID and its partners will use this information to inform adaptations to its activities in Cambodia, Malawi, and Nepal and to plan for new inclusive education programming globally.
-To further advance the global evidence base, we also will produce targeted policy briefs and how-to guides following the evaluation and will share these and the evaluation results via USAID’s Office of Education website—Education Links—and at global conferences, through journal publications, and through other means.
+IDP conducted a five-year evaluation of USAID inclusive education activities in Cambodia, Malawi, and Nepal through the USAID-funded Long-Term Assistance and SErvices for Research Partners for University-Led Solutions Engine (LASER PULSE) by a consortium through the Purdue Applied Research Institute.
+The Multi-Country Study on Inclusive Education (MCSIE) was the first major effort by USAID to investigate what works to improve the quality of education for learners with disabilities.
+The activities in Cambodia, Malawi, and Nepal represented USAID’s most concerted effort to date to build systems to ensure learners with disabilities have access to quality education.

 Project Highlights

-• Conducting country-specific and comparative (multi-country) literature and policy reviews around the situation of disability-inclusive education
+• Conducted country-specific and comparative (multi-country) literature and policy reviews around the situation of disability-inclusive education.

-• Producing detailed evaluation reports identifying strengths and areas of opportunity related to inclusive literacy instruction, screening and identification of children with disabilities, and teacher training in each country
+• Produced detailed evaluation reports identifying strengths and areas of opportunity related to inclusive literacy instruction, screening and identification of children with disabilities, and teacher training in each country.

-• Mapping areas of intervention to include existing systems and actors engaged in disability inclusion in each country.
+• Mapped areas of intervention to include existing systems and actors engaged in disability inclusion within each country.

 Project Resources